savindusihilel/LaMini-Text-Summarizer-App/README.md

-# Document Summarization App using Language Models
+# NewsTrimmer — News Summarization App using Language Models

-This project creates a simple PDF document summarization app using Streamlit and Hugging Face language models (LaMini-Flan-T5-248M).
+This project creates a simple news summarization app using Streamlit and Hugging Face language models (LaMini-Flan-T5-248M).
 The app allows users to upload a PDF file and generate a summary while also providing sentiment analysis, keyword extraction, and topic modeling features.
+It's fine-tuned to summarize news articles from the CNN dataset from Kaggle.

 ## Features
 - **PDF Upload**: Upload any PDF document for processing.